puppetlabs/relay-docs/docs/using-workflows/running-a-workflow.md

 # Running a workflow

-Run a workflow from Nebula's web interface, or use the CLI.
+Run a workflow from Relay's web interface, or use the CLI.

 To run a workflow, click on **Run Workflow**, or use the `workflow run` command:

 ```
-./nebula-cli/nebula-cli workflow run --name <WORKFLOW_NAME>
+relay workflow run <WORKFLOW_NAME>
 ```